 As we stop trying to change reality, as we let go of our thoughts of how this world ought to be for us… That’s when we gain happiness in return.

-The path of the Buddha may speak to us, but how do we achieve this, in our daily lives?
+The Buddha’s and Victor Frankl’s wisdom may speak to us, but how do we achieve this, in our daily lives?

-And, you’re very welcome to connect with me if you are looking to add some tools to your toolbox for a good life.
+And, you’re very welcome to connect with me if you want to add more tools to your toolbox for a good life.